 West Side Bazaar

-This small business incubator and neighborhood market has outgrown its home in the Grant-Ferry neighborhood and will be moving to an impressive new home on Niagara Street by the end of the year.
+This small business incubator and neighborhood market has outgrown its home in the Grant-Ferry neighborhood and will be moving to an impressive new home on Niagara Street in the near future.
 A shining example of how new arrivals in a city can help repopulate and reinvigorate a district that was once in decline.